synrc/ca/EUDI.md

 EUDI provide distributed model without single root CA, where all parties bounded cryptographycally.
 Also, EUDI has more subtle and rigorous control over attributes (claims) like in ABAC model.

+### Holder, Issuer, Verifier

+In an OpenID4VC ecosystem, the Verifier and the Issuer are connected indirectly through the credential lifecycle, with interactions primarily mediated by the Holder.
+This architecture ensures trust without requiring a direct, continuous relationship between the Verifier and the Issuer, adhering to privacy and decentralization principles.
+The Verifier does not directly contact the Issuer during typical operations unless a status check is required.
+The Holder acts as the intermediary, ensuring their privacy and control over the data being shared.

+EUDI Wallet acts as Holder, QEAA, EAA, PIP (TSPs) act as EUDI Providers or Issuers.
+EUDI Verifier perform status verification of credentials and acts as Verifier.

+### Architecture

+* eIDAS Node -- State Certificate Authority
+* EUID Wallet -- iOS/Android Application
+* EUDI Provider -- OpenID for Verifiable Credentials (OpenID4VC)
+* Personal Identification Data Provider (PP) -- Diia State Enterprise (PID) mDOC
+* Attestation Providers (AT) -- Qualified and Non-Qualified Electronic Attestation (QEAA) of Attributes Schema Providers
+* Qualifiied Electronic Signature Provider (QP) -- Qualified Certificates (QC)
+* EUDI Verifier -- Verifiable Presentations